BDTI(公益社団法人会社役員育成機構)e-learning取締役入門

 e-learning

-Company Law, Financial Instruments and Exchange Law, Corporate Governance (Basics), Corporate Governance (Practical)
+Company Law, Securities Law, Corporate Governance (Basics), Corporate Governance (Practical)

 An e-learning course that teaches the fundamentals of governance to executives, managers, and IR personnel at both head offices and subsidiaries.
 With over 17,000 participants to date, this course is used by many companies for employee training.
 We encourage you to utilize this course to strengthen governance at your company.